Guinea–Soviet Union relations: Shift in relations

 Despite the persistent presence of the Soviet Bloc, the 1970s were a turning point for Guinean relations with neighboring countries and with Western nations.
 The move away from their alliance with the USSR was not the result of a single action.
 However, the inability to rehabilitate the Guinean economy and strict bartering terms were a significant factor.
 Moreover, the increased interference from the Soviets in Guinea's ports, as well as its role in many of the uprisings against president Touré, weakened the relationship between the two nations.
 This, in addition to the Soviet's interventions in Guinea's internal governmental affairs deteriorated their alliance, eventually leading to the slow departure of the USSR from Guinea.
+According to Vladislav Zubok, Guinea's tilt towards the West "cooled Soviet faith in the possibility of Africa's transformation for a decade".

 Today, Russia and Guinea have maintained positive relations, even without the official alliance of the Eastern Bloc.
 Guinea remains a key economic outpost for Russia, still a mining resource and sponsored by Russian investment.